nordcloud/azure-tag-manager/README.md

-# Tag manager
+# Azure Tag manager

-Currently the software works for Azure only.

-## Prerequisites

-For Azure you need to create service principal.
+Tag manager is used to add or change tags on Azure resources on a massive scale.
+The tags are applied only when given rules are satisfied, for example prior existance of a certain tag, or the lack of it.

 ## Download

-You can download a binary for your architecture from https://bitbucket.org/nordcloud/tagmanager/downloads/
+You can download a binary for your architecture from the releases page.

-### Azure
+## Usage

+To use it you need to create Azure service principal.
 Create service principal file:

 ```bash
 az ad sp create-for-rbac --sdk-auth > my.auth
 ```
 and export path to the authorizer:

 ```bash
 export AZURE_AUTH_LOCATION=my.auth
 ```

+`beta`: Using cli authorizer is in works.

 ## How it works ?

+Azure Tag Manager needs a file with rules, each rule consists of conditions and actions.
+Given all the conditions, all actions are executed.
+The rules file can be supplied either in json or yaml.

 ```json
 {